|Date of Birth

 He competed in the 2010 Commonwealth Games in Delhi and proceeded to win silver for the men's artistic all round team event, as well as a silver and a bronze for men's pommel horse and horizontal bar.
 Max's success streak only continued here on in, at the 2012 Summer Olympics, he scored the highest on the pommel horse, beating teammate Louis Smith and continued to win bronze for Team and Country.

-Returning to every Commonwealth games since, alone and with his teammates he holds a total of 10 medals, including 4 gold, making history.
+Returning to the 2014 and 2018 Commonwealth Games, alone and with his teammates he holds a total of 10 medals, including 4 gold, making history.